Words by Simon Difford

-I'm not sure any of the UK's present political parties conform to my ideals so I have concluded that I'll have to start my own party - I do like a party!
-But what to call it?
-The Caring Capitalist Party sums up a lot of my ideals (see below), but the Discerning Drinkers' Party seems more apt.
-And so, with drinking well and drinkers' wellbeing at the forefront of my party's agenda, and with the UK National Election just weeks away, I propose:
+I'm not sure any of the UK's present political parties conform to my ideals so perhaps it's time for a new political party – the Discerning Drinkers' Party.
+And so, with drinking fabulously and drinkers' wellbeing at the forefront of this new party's agenda, I propose:

 London dry gin should be just that, so from 2020 any gin labelled as such must be distilled in London to be legally sold in the UK.
 Gins produced elsewhere, presently labelled "London", will in future need to be labelled "London-style".
 This also applies to all villages, towns, cities and counties.
 I.e. a Sevenoaks gin must be made in the town of Sevenoaks and a Kent gin made somewhere in the county of Kent.
 Sadly, this legislation won't affect how gins are labelled in the rest of Europe or beyond, but the UK is the home of London dry gin so what happens here may have some influence elsewhere in the world.

 Any spirit labelled a "gin" should be a gin and not some other botanical spirit pretending to be a gin, i.e. a spirit in which juniper predominates.
 Laws will be introduced specifying a minimum quantity of juniper oils per litre of gin with the predominance of juniper also assessed by the gin commission – a regulatory body to be established to ensure products such as Brockmans no longer taint the good name of gin.